What is Live Here Now?

 Do I get a download with my item?

-Downloads are sometimes included with the purchase of all Vinyl and CD products.
-Unless otherwise stated other products do not come with downloads, please check the product description to know whether you get digital as well.
+Downloads are included with the purchase of most Vinyl and CD products.
+Unless otherwise stated, other products do not come with downloads, please check the product description to know whether you get a digital copy as well.

 I don’t know how to access my download?

-All instructions are printed / emailed on the discount code that you have purchased.
-Still having some problems, please contact the Customer Services team (see below).
+Instructions are printed on the product that you have purchased or will be in the email confirmation.
+Still having some problems?
+Please contact the Customer Services team (see below).

 I don’t know which download format to choose?

 All our downloads are offered as WAV or MP3.
 We believe the fan should choose what download option they want, so we charge the same price for any of the files.
-Choosing what file is best for you can sometimes be daunting & is always subjective, but to help guide you through making a choice, here are some pointers to help.
+Choosing which file is best for you is always subjective, here are some pointers to help.

 With downloads, lossless music keeps all the audio quality of the original source intact, while lossy music compresses the files for space savings (though at slightly diminished quality).